Supporting Embedded Content

 Our browser can only scroll the root frame on the browser thread, but real browsers have put in a lot of work to make scrolling happen on the browser thread as much as possible, including for iframes.
 The hard part is handling the many obscure combinations of containing blocks, stacking orders, scroll bars, transforms, and iframes: with scrolling on the browser thread, all of these complex interactions have to be communicated from the main thread to the browser thread, and correctly interpreted by both sides.

-Iframe scripts
+Iframe Scripts

 For two frames’ JavaScript environments to interact, we’ll need to put them in the same JSContext.
-So, instead of each Frame having a JSContext of its own, we’ll want to store JSContexts on the Tab, in a dictionary that maps origins to JS contexts:
+So, instead of each Frame having a JSContext of its own, we’ll want to store JSContexts on the Tab, in a dictionary that maps origins to JavaScript contexts:

 class Tab: